 Whether you are married or single, you may also have additional issues to consider as well.
 For example, if you are raising children with a partner and the children have not been formally adopted, then the nonbiological parent could be at risk of losing custody if the biological parent passes away.
 You need to make certain that appropriate plans for the guardianship of the child are made so this does not happen.

-What Should be part of an LGBT Estate Plan?
+What Should be part of an LGBTQ Estate Plan?

 Your estate plan should be comprehensive enough to address the issues that can arise at the end of your life and after your death.
 Your plan may also include things you would not necessarily think of.
 For example, elder law and estate planning attorneys can help you with retirement planning, which may be important if you don’t yet qualify for Social Security on your spouse’s work record because your marriage was only recently recognized by the federal government.